-Social Enterprise Investment Fund Evaluation - Phase one: scoping, review and methodology development.
+Social Enterprise Investment Fund evaluation - phase one: scoping, review and methodology development.

 |Item Type:||Monograph (Working Paper)|

 |Notes on copyright:||With thanks to University of Birmingham: Third Sector Research Centre for permitting publication.|

-|Deposited On:||15 Feb 2011 11:21|
+|Date Deposited:||15 Feb 2011 11:21|